ssitaru/foxbot/README.md

-foxbot - a bot for plug.dj
+﻿foxbot - a bot for plug.dj
 ==========================
 foxbot is a great way for room moderators on [plug.dj](http://plug.dj) to entertain and manage the crowd.